 He was Chair of the Sydney Theatre Company and the STC Foundation, from 2006-2010.
 He was the founder and Managing Director of the Caledonia Investments group from 1992 to 2003.
 He has been a Director of the National Institute of Dramatic Art (NIDA), and Chair of The Oasis Youth Support Network.

 He received the AFI Award for Best Direction in a Documentary, and is a recipient of the Creative Partnerships Australia ‘Business Arts Leadership Award’.
-THE OASIS was recently named one of ‘Australia’s Top 50 Philanthropic Gifts of All Time.’
+His homeless film project The Oasis was named one of ‘Australia’s Top 50 Philanthropic Gifts of All Time.’
+He is a Walkley Awards Finalist, and has been nominated for numerous Australian Directors Guild, AFI, Film Critics and IF awards.
 His photographs have been finalists in the National Photographic Portrait Prize, the Moran Contemporary Photographic Prize, the Sydney Life Photography Prize, and the Head On Portrait Prize.

 He has a MBA from IMD Switzerland, and a BA from the Australian National University.